Top Tips: Winning on-pack promotions

 1. Choose your entry time carefully

-‘I’m up all night to get lucky’ is a great lyric for a comper!
-If the promotion is a ‘winning moment’ or an hourly draw, then you need to be entering when the least number of people will be entering – for a 24 hour promotion, that’s usually overnight between about 1am and 5am.
-I’ve had most of my instant wins between 5am and 6am when I get up with my son!
+‘I’m up all night to get lucky!’ is a great lyric for a comper.
+If the promotion is a ‘winning moment’ or an hourly draw, then you should enter when the least number of people will be taking part.
+For a 24 hour promotion, that’s usually overnight between about 1am and 5am.
+Most of my own instant win successes have been between 5am and 7am!
+Be prepared before bed – write your codes on a post-it note, or use an app on your phone, so you can enter several comps if you wake in the wee small hours.

 Years ago there was a great promotion on Nutrigrain bars where you could win £500 EVERY HOUR, 24 hours a day.
 Clever compers realised that most people would be texting in their unique entry codes during the daytime, so they were setting alarms for 3am to text their codes in the overnight hourly draws.
 The result?
-Lots of big cash prizes for my comping friends and I – I spent £100 on the bars and had a return of £1500 (I was freelance at the time and would take Tupperware boxes of the bars into the different offices I was working at!).
+Lots of big cash prizes for my comping friends and I – I spent £100 on the bars and had a return of £1500.

 2. Buy big

-The more expensive the qualifier, the less people will enter and the better your chance of winning – I once bought a washing machine, sent off the receipt and won a car.
-If you see a purchase-necessary promotion on bottles of champagne or spirits then it might be worth stocking up early for Christmas gifts – but remember to watch your budget!
-Waitrose and M&S often do champagne or brandy promotions.
+The more expensive the qualifying product, the less people will enter and the better your chance of winning – I once bought a washing machine, sent off the receipt and won a car.
+If you see a purchase-necessary promotion on bottles of champagne or spirits then consider stocking up early for Christmas gifts – but remember to watch your budget!
+Waitrose often do champagne and spirit promotions – and if you like books, Waterstone’s have some great prize draws when you pre-order.

 3. Buy in bulk